Ray is a licensed engineer in the Philippines. He loves to write about mathematics and civil engineering.

 The variation constant is 7.2; therefore, the equation of variation is y=7.2/x.

 Example 2: Work Problem Applying Inverse Variation

-The time t required to finish a specific job varies inversely as the number of person p who work on the job (assume that they do the same amount of work).
-If 15 persons are required to finish painting a house in 5 hours, how long would it take three persons to finish the same job?
+The time t required to finish a specific job varies inversely with the number of people p who work on the job (assume that they do the same amount of work).
+If 15 people are required to finish painting a house in 5 hours, how long would it take three people to finish the same job?